cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

-Which at the end prints:
+In the end this prints:

 ```txt
 ...